Next Start

 • CAD and CAM

-The CNC program is offered at the NASCAR Tech campus in Mooresville, North Carolina, and can be completed in just 36 weeks.
-To learn more, visit our program page or request information to get in touch with an Admissions Representative today.
+The CNC program is offered at our campus in Mooresville, North Carolina, and can be completed in just 36 weeks.
+To learn more, visit our program page to request information or call 1-800-834-7308 to get in touch with an Admissions Representative today.

 YOU COULD START YOUR EXCITING NEW CAREER AS A MECHANIC OR TECHNICIAN TODAY.